Find Affordable College Courses

 Lubbock, TX

 You’ll be in good company if you decide to attend Texas Tech University.
 It ranked #4 on our 2023 Best Value Natural Resource Management Graduate Certificate Schools list.
-Texas Tech is a fairly large public school located in the large city of Lubbock.
+Texas Tech is a very large public school located in the large city of Lubbock.

-You’ll join some of the best and brightest minds around you if you attend Loyola University Chicago.
-The school came in at #5 on this year’s Best Value Natural Resource Management Graduate Certificate Schools list.
-Loyola Chicago is a large private not-for-profit school located in the city of Chicago.
+You’ll be in good company if you decide to attend Loyola University Chicago.
+It ranked #5 on our 2023 Best Value Natural Resource Management Graduate Certificate Schools list.
+Loyola Chicago is a fairly large private not-for-profit school located in the city of Chicago.

 #6